Austin Barnes Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Cardinals pitching staff ranks seventh in MLB.
+- The pitching staff for the Cardinals has a collective 9.4 K/9, the eighth-best in the league.

-- The Cardinals have a 4.30 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.30).

-- The Cardinals rank 20th in baseball in home runs surrendered (31 total, 1.2 per game).
+- The Cardinals rank 19th in baseball in home runs allowed (31 total, 1.2 per game).

-- Flaherty (2-2 with a 3.29 ERA and 26 strikeouts in 27 1/3 innings pitched) gets the start for the Cardinals, his sixth of the season.
+- Montgomery gets the start for the Cardinals, his sixth of the season.
+He is 2-3 with a 3.81 ERA and 25 strikeouts in 28 1/3 innings pitched.

-- His last time out was on Sunday against the Seattle Mariners, when the right-hander tossed six innings, surrendering three earned runs while giving up five hits.
+- The left-hander last appeared on Tuesday against the San Francisco Giants, when he tossed six innings, allowing no earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.